crystallabs/virtualtime/README.md

 p item.on?( any_mar) # ==> true
 ```

+If the item's list of due dates is empty, it is considered as always "on".
+If the item's list of omit dates is empty, it is considered as never omitted.

 # VirtualDate in Detail

 All date/time objects in Crystime (due dates, omit dates, start/stop dates, dates to check etc.)